puppetlabs/puppetlabs-peadm/documentation/upgrade.md

 **Phase 2: upgrade HA cluster A**

-1. Shut down the `pe-puppetdb` service on the master and compilers in cluster A
+1. Shut down the `pe-puppetdb` service on the compilers in cluster A
 2. If different from the master, run the `install-puppet-enterprise` script for the new PE version on the PuppetDB PostgreSQL node for cluster A
 3. Run the `install-puppet-enterprise` script for the new PE version on the master
 4. If different from the master, Run `puppet agent -t` on the PuppetDB PostgreSQL node for cluster A